+The tax authority in Arezzo, Italy also issued a tax inspection report in January 2011 for the periods July 2002 to June 2003 and July 2004 to December 2006 claiming that the Power-One China Subsidiary failed to file Italian tax returns for the reported periods.
 In August 2012, the tax authority in Arezzo, Italy issued notices of tax assessment for the periods July 2002 to June 2003 and July 2004 to December 2006, alleging that taxes of approximately \$7,500,000 (Euro 6,700,000) were due in Italy on taxable income earned by the Power-One China Subsidiary together with an allegation of potential penalties in the amount of approximately \$3,100,000 (Euro 2,800,000) for the alleged failure of the Power-One China Subsidiary to file its Italian tax returns.
 On June 3, 2015, the Tax Court ruled in favor of the Power-One China Subsidiary dismissing the tax assessments for the periods of July 2002 to June 2003 and July 2004 to December 2006.
 On July 27, 2015, the tax authority filed an appeal of the Tax Court's ruling of June 3, 2015.
 In May 2016, the Regional Tax Court of Florence rejected the appeal of the tax authority and at the same time canceled the notices of assessment for the fiscal years of 2004/2005 and 2005/2006.
 The tax authority had up to six months to appeal the decision.
-In December 2016, Magnetek was served by the Italian Revenue Service with two appeals to the Italian Supreme Court regarding the two positive judgments on the tax assessments for the fiscal year 2005/2006.
-In March 2017, Magnetek was served by the Italian Revenue Service with an appeal to the Italian Supreme Court against the positive judgment on the tax assessment for fiscal year 2005/2006.
-In November 2017, Magnetek was served by the Italian Revenue Service with an appeal to the tax authority's claim for taxes due for fiscal 2002/2003.
-In October 2018 Magnetek was served by the Italian Revenue Service with an appeal to the Italian Revenue Service with an appeal hearing was held at the Regional Tax Court of Florence regarding the Italian for taxes due for fiscal 2002/2003.
-In October 2018 Magnetek was served by the Italian Revenue Service with an appeal to the Italian Revenue Service with an appeal hearing was held at the Regional Tax Court of Florence regarding the Italian for taxes due for fis
+In December 2016, Magnetek was served by the Italian Revenue Service with two appeals to the Italian Supreme Court regarding the two positive judgments on the tax assessments for the fiscal periods 2004/2005 and 2005/2006.
+In March 2017, the tax authority rejected the appeal of the assessment for 2005/2006 fiscal year.
+The tax authority had until October 2017 to appeal this decision.
+In October 2017, Magnetek was served by the Italian Revenue Service with an appeal to the Italian Supreme Court against the positive judgment on the tax assessment for fiscal year 2005/2006.
+In November 2017 Magnetek filed a memorandum with the Italian Revenue Service and the Italian Supreme Court in response to the appeal made by the tax authority.
+In February 2018 an appeal hearing was held at the Regional Tax Court of Florence regarding the Italian tax authority's claim for taxes due for fiscal 2002/2003.
+In October 2018 Magnetek was served by the Italian Revenue Service with an appeal to the Italian Supreme Court against the positive judgment on the tax assessment for fiscal year 2002/2003.
+In November 2018 Magnetek filed a memorandum with the Italian Supreme Court in response to the appeal made by the tax authority.